-The Review Commission's goal is to ameliorate LEP as a barrier to accessing its programs and activities; consequently, the agency is committed to taking reasonable steps through which LEP persons can meaningfully access its services consistent with its fundamental mission and existing law.
-To accomplish this important goal, the FY 2024 budget request includes \$10,000 to cover services for translation of documents and interpreters for individuals with LEP.
-The successful implementation of the Review Commission's Language Access Plan also eliminates barriers for LEP individuals and underrepresented communities to access court proceedings.
+The Review Commission's goal is to ameliorate LEP as a barrier to accessing its programs and activities; consequently, the agency is committed to taking reasonable steps through which persons with LEP can meaningfully access its services consistent with its fundamental mission and existing law.
+To accomplish this important goal, the FY 2025 budget request includes \$10,000 to cover services for translation of documents and interpreters for persons with LEP.
+The successful implementation of the Review Commission's Language Access Plan also eliminates barriers for persons with LEP and underrepresented communities to access court proceedings.